-In 1910, it was shown that histamine was formed by putrefaction of proteins containing the amino acid histidine.
+In 1910, it was shown that histamine was formed by putrefaction of proteins containing the aminoacid histidine.
 In 1942 Boret and Stanb introduced phenbenzamine.
 Boret introduced mepyramine in 1944 followed by tripelennamine, diphenhydramine, triprolidine and cyclizine.
 The early antihistamines were unable to antagonize the release of gastric acid caused by the action of histamine.
 In 1976 cimetidine was introduced into clinical practice.
-Ten years later it and the closely related ranitidine had become the two best selling drugs in the world.
+Ten years later cimetidine and the closely related ranitidine had become the two best selling drugs in the world.
+In April 2020, the Food and Drug Administration (FDA), in 2022, India has removed ranitidine (found to have low-level N-Nitrosodimethylamine (NDMA), which according to the NIH, is marked as human carcinogens, associated with cancers of the stomach, esophagus, nasopharynx, and bladder). from essential drug list.